 As soon as the person is awake and able to swallow, give him/her a fast-acting source of sugar (such as fruit juice), followed by a snack or meal containing both protein and carbohydrates (such as cheese and crackers, or a peanut butter sandwich).

 Remember to notify your healthcare provider that an episode of severe hypoglycemia has occurred.

 These are not the complete instructions.
-For complete instructions on how to administer Glucagon, please click to access full Information for the User ▸
+Go to Information for the User for complete instructions on how to administer Glucagon.

 Glucagon is a treatment for insulin coma or insulin reaction resulting from severe low blood sugar.

 WARNING: YOU MAY BE IN A COMA FROM SEVERE HYPERGLYCEMIA (HIGH BLOOD GLUCOSE) RATHER THAN HYPOGLYCEMIA.
 IN SUCH A CASE, YOU WILL NOT RESPOND TO GLUCAGON AND REQUIRE IMMEDIATE MEDICAL ATTENTION.

 Glucagon should not be used if you have pheochromocytoma or if you are allergic to Glucagon.

 Tell your doctor about all of your medical conditions and prescription and over-the-counter drugs.
 Tell your doctor if you have been diagnosed with or have been suspected of having pheochromocytoma or an insulinoma.